A BRIEF BIOGRAPHY OF NICOLAUS COPERNICUS

 Nicolaus Copernicus was one of the great astronomers of the 16th century.
 He was born on 19 February 1473 in the Polish town of Torun.
+(His real name was Mikolaj Kopernik although he is better known by his Latin name).
 His father was a rich merchant and Nicolaus was one of 4 children.
 (He had 1 brother and 2 sisters).
 In 1491 Copernicus went to the University of Cracow.
 He left there about 1495.
 In 1496 he went to the University of Bologna to study law.
 By then Copernicus had become interested in astronomy.

-An ancient Greek called Aristarchus (c 310-230 BC) correctly realised that the Earth orbits the Sun.
-Unfortunately his ideas were rejected and people came to believe that the Earth is the centre of the universe.
+An ancient Greek called Aristarchus (c 310-230 BC) correctly realized that the Earth orbits the Sun.
+Unfortunately, his ideas were rejected and people came to believe that the Earth is the center of the universe.
 They believed that the Moon, the Sun and the other planets orbit the Earth.
-Copernicus realised that this is not so.
-The Sun is the centre of the Solar System and the Earth and the other planets orbit it.
+Copernicus realized that this is not so.
+The Sun is the center of the Solar System and the Earth and the other planets orbit it.
 This is called the Heliocentric system from the Greek word for Sun, Helios.
-(The older theory that the Earth is the centre is called the Ptolemaic System after a Roman astronomer named Ptolemy (c 87-170 AD).
-Copernicus also realised that the Earth spins on its axis.
+(The older theory that the Earth is the center is called the Ptolemaic System after a Roman astronomer named Ptolemy (c 87-170 AD).
+Copernicus also realized that the Earth spins on its axis.
 The axis is tilted.
 That accounts for the seasons.

-However the theory that the Earth is the centre of the Universe raised an akward question.
-Aristotle taught that objects fall to the Earth because it is at the centre of the Universe and it is natural for them to fall towards the centre.
+However the theory that the Earth is the center of the Universe raised an awkward question.
+Aristotle taught that objects fall to the Earth because it is at the center of the Universe and it is natural for them to fall towards the center.
 If Copernicus was right then what caused objects to fall to the Earth?
 (Remember this was long before the theory of gravity).
-Furthermore if the Heliocentric theory was true then the Earth was just another planet, part of the Heavens.
+Furthermore, if the Heliocentric theory was true then the Earth was just another planet, part of the Heavens.
 But people believed the Heavens were constant and unchanging.
 How could the Earth be part of the Heavens when it was constantly changing?
 If Copernicus was correct it called people's other beliefs about the world into question.

 A short biography of Galileo